Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Also, it may be illegal to try and unlock a player that has been locked in some countries.
 So take this into account before you try this.

-The features available on a player also depend on when it was made.
-Take a look at the guide to Blu-ray profiles for more information on this.
+The features available for a player also depend on when it was made.
+Look at the guide to Blu-ray profiles for more information on this.

 Blu-ray region codes can sometimes prove annoying.
-However, it’s often not the big problem it is sometimes made out to be.
+However, it’s often not a big problem.

-The majority of Blu-ray discs are actually unlocked and can therefore be played on any machine.
+Most Blu-ray discs are unlocked, so you can play them on any machine.
 The rest should be readily available in the region they are intended for.

-Also, even though it may not be easy to buy an unlocked player, some models can be changed relatively easily if you need to have this facility.
+Also, even though it may not be easy to buy an unlocked player, you can change some models relatively easily if you need to.

 Frequently Asked Questions